Silver Practice Duke of Edinburgh Award

 Dates and locations: You choose.

-Duration: Three days.
+Duration: Two days.

 The first day Social Nature Movement will extend your knowledge, skills and experiences gained in Bronze and prepare you for the practice journey.
 Click here to a guide for Silver Award participants.